valohai/docs/source/valohai-yaml.rst

 * valohai/keras:2.0.0-theano0.9.0rc4-python3.6-cuda8.0-cudnn5-devel-ubuntu16.04
 * valohai/keras:2.0.0-theano0.8.2-python3.6-cuda8.0-cudnn5-devel-ubuntu16.04

-And you can create and host your own images on `Docker Hub <https://hub.docker.com/>`_ or any other public Docker repository.
+You can also create and host your own images on `Docker Hub <https://hub.docker.com/>`_ or any other public Docker repository.

-``command`` defines what is ran
+``command`` defines what is run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``command`` section defines one or more commands that are ran during execution.
+The ``command`` section defines one or more commands that are run during execution.

-Command is considered to be successful if it returns errors code of 0, which is default for most programs and scripting languages.
-The platform will mark execution as crashed if any of the commands returns any other error code.

-For example the following configuration file defines two steps:
+For example, the following configuration file defines two steps:

 * **Hardware check**: executes ``nvidia-smi`` to check the status of server GPU using ``gcr.io/tensorflow/tensorflow:0.12.1-devel-gpu`` Docker image
 * **Environment check**: executes ``printenv`` followed by ``python --version`` to check how the runtime environment looks like inside ``busybox`` Docker image